Friday, November 8, 2024

 Why is that important?
 Because you are now on your third Roman calendar system, and this one is ten days off from the last.

 If Samhain could not match up to the first or the second periods, how much less the third?
+By 1582, the Julian calendar had lost almost 13 days.
+This was seriously affecting Easter.
 The Gregorian reform advanced the calendar by 10 days.
 The position of the year was reset back to the way it was in 325 AD, the year of the Council of Nicaea.
 Samhain didn't move, but October 31 and November 1 did.
 By ten days!
 Thursday October 4, 1582, was followed by Friday October 15.
 There was no October 5 through 14 that year.
 Not on the Gregorian calendar, anyway.
-This means that October 31 moved three times the entire length of the three-day Samhain festival.

 The Samhain was always on such and such a date crowd are now faced with a terrible problem.
-If Samhain is on October 31 today, then it wasn't on October 31 when All Saints Day was moved to November 1 in 735 AD.
+If Samhain is on October 31 today, then it wasn't on October 31 when All Saints Day was established on November 1 in 735 AD.
 And if Samhain was on October 31 in 735 AD, then it isn't anymore today.
 Pick your fail.

 In 1897, in Coligny, France, a bronze calendar was found.
 It is now called the Coligny Calendar.
 (I mentioned this earlier.)
 It was in pieces, apparently purposefully destroyed.
 The chief suspect in its destruction is Rome.
 As it turns out, this is the only known example of a Celtic calendar.